 But social media marketing, the ability to scale and grow through your business through amplified word of mouth (while also benefitting from heart-warming conversations), is a fabulous, life-enriching opportunity.
 If you do it right.

 On 3 December I gave a lunchtime seminar at Royal Holloway University of London.
 The brief was to give an overview of social media marketing and also talk about how social tools are being used in other aspects of business, such as CRM and project management.
-Here are the slides: Social media – the art of digital storytelling.

 In January, Edelman’s Trust Barometre said the UK was at an all time low in terms of public trust for charities, NGOs, business and media.
 The PR giant recommended companies demonstrate clear personal and societal benefits, and behave with integrity, in order to build trust.